aneena-manoj/HTTP-LOAD-TESTER/README.md

-Here's the updated README with the embedded video for the CLI demo of the Dockerized app:
+Here's the updated README with the correct method to embed the video:

 # HTTP Load Tester